GregHattJr/malt/ark/ini/lib/phoenix/readme.md

 ## Configuration

-This theme will use the following string attributes from the site's `config.py` file:
+This theme will use the following string attributes from the site's configuration file:

 * `title`